mmistakes/minimal-mistakes/_drafts/fs2.md

 As we can see, the `fold` method works exactly as its Scala counterpart.

 **Many other streaming libraries define streams and transformation in terms of _sources_, _pipes_, and _sinks_**.
 A source generates the elements of a stream, then transformed through a sequence of stages or pipes, and finally consumed by a sink.
-For example, the Akka Stream library has specific types modeling these concepts.
+For example, the Akka Streams library has specific types modeling these concepts.

 In fs2, the only available type modeling the above streaming concepts is `Pipe[F[_], -I, +O]`. `Pipe` is a type alias for the function `Stream[F, I] => Stream[F, O]`.
 So, a `Pipe[F[_], I, O]` represents nothing more than a function between two streams, the first emitting elements of type `I`, and the second emitting elements of type `O`.